nihaue/TRex/README.md

 So why does this exist when you could do it by hand?
 Because it's quite involved to do it by hand, and I don't like repeating myself.
 If you want to do it by hand, you certainly can.
 There's decent write-ups and examples [here](http://azure.microsoft.com/en-us/documentation/articles/app-service-api-dotnet-triggers/) and [here](https://code.msdn.microsoft.com/vstudio/Connector-API-App-Sample-66013c3b#content).
 However, let's not do that, and say that we did.

 # Getting Started
-To get started, you will need to install the NuGet package.
+To get started, you will need to [install the **TRex** NuGet package](https://www.nuget.org/packages/TRex/0.0.1).
 From there, follow the instructions in the **Enabling T-Rex Metadata Generation** section, and then whichever other sections are applicable below.

 # Enabling T-Rex Metadata Generation
 To enable T-Rex Metadata Generation, head over to the **SwaggerConfig.cs** file in the **App_Start** folder, and then within the configure action passed to the **EnableSwagger** method, add the following line: